Board of Directors

 Patricia Areán, PhD is a professor in the UW Department of Psychiatry and Behavioral Sciences and a licensed clinical psychologist.
 Her research focuses on the recognition and treatment of mental disorders in older adults and minority populations, particularly in recognition and treatment of depression that is identified in non-mental health settings.
 She is currently director of the CREATIV Lab at the University of Washington.
 Dr. Areán has published several articles on the recognition and treatment of late life depression and anxiety, as well as methods for recruiting and retaining older, minority elderly into longitudinal research.
 She was a psychotherapy expert for the IMPACTstudy, a multi-site trial of stepped care for depression in older primary care patients.
 She is also the director of an NIMH ALACRITY Research Center.

 Cecilia Arradaza is a communications strategist and is the founder of C.A.
 Collaborative.
 For more than 20 years, Arradaza has worked to develop, design and deliver communications strategies that provoke discourse, engage broad audiences, and inspire action.
-She works on a portfolio of thought leadership and public engagement projects.
-She currently serves as the senior director of communications at the Biden Cancer Initiative, and as an advisor to a number of other organizations.
+She works on a portfolio of thought leadership and public engagement projects and serves an advisor to a number of other organizations.
+She served as the senior director of communications at the Biden Cancer Initiative.
 Previously, Arradaza held leadership roles at global advisory firm Brunswick Group; the Milken Institute and its centers, FasterCures and the Center for Financial Markets; and public affairs firms Chandler Chicco Agency, Hyde Park Communications, and Powell Tate.
 She is on the board of Bright Focus Foundation, Sage Bionetworks, and WomenAgainstAlzheimer’s.
 She graduated from George Washington University’s Mount Vernon Women’s College.

 Anthony W. Ford-Hutchinson, PhD